S. C. Johnson Logo

 S. C. Johnson & Son Logo 1955

 From this period, the company switched to insect repellents and air fresheners, leading to the popular Raid, Off!, and Glade.
 The visual sign emphasizes the research laboratory where new products are created.
 This 14-story tower was built in the early ’60s and later even became a historical landmark.
-The logo showed the firm’s serious approach to its developments, researching the safety and effectiveness of products, which increased customer confidence.
+The logo conveyed the firm’s serious approach to product development, with a focus on safety and effectiveness, thereby increasing customer confidence.

-The logo also demonstrated the scale of the corporation.
+The logo also demonstrated the corporation’s scale.
 The image of the globe emphasized world expansion.

 1958 – 1962